Table of Contents

 The screenshots and tactics I’m going to cover in this guide are going to be from our product, Baremetrics.
 If you’re interested in getting this type of insight for your company, sign up for a free trial here and follow along!

-How to use cohort analysis to reduce early churn
+How to use cohort retention analysis to reduce early churn

 You can learn a lot about your company by looking at churn within the first couple of months of customers signing up.

-For instance, let’s say your customer retention chart looks like this:
+For instance, let’s say your cohort retention chart looks like this:

 Way too many customers are churning out within their first few months of using your product.